Trump Steps Up Attacks on Congresswoman Over Disputed Phone Call

 Earlier this week, Wilson had been with Myeshia Johnson, one of her constituents and the widow of Sgt.
 La David T. Johnson, when President Trump called her to express his condolences.
 Wilson said she heard the conversation on speakerphone.

-Wilson claimed that, during the call, Trump did not repeat Johnson’s name, and informed Johnson that her husband “knew what he signed up for … but when it happens, it hurts anyway,” a remark that upset Johnson, who is pregnant with the couple’s third child.
+Wilson claimed that, during the call, Trump did not repeat the soldier’s name, and informed Johnson that her husband “knew what he signed up for … but when it happens, it hurts anyway.”

 Johnson was killed after American troops on patrol were ambushed in Niger on October 4 under murky circumstances.